 Building on those experiences, in its third year of operation GRT is moving beyond the pilot phase and expanding into twenty-four library systems throughout Colorado.
 While the expansion means greater geographic reach, the overall goals of the project remain the same:

 - FFN caregivers in Colorado will have the skills, confidence and resources to engage the children in their care with early literacy materials and activities daily.

-- Public library staff in eastern Colorado will have strategies to connect FFN caregivers in their area with early literacy services.
+- Public library staff in Colorado will have strategies to connect FFN caregivers in their area with early literacy services.